Colile1/alx-system_engineering-devops/0x10-https_ssl/README.md

 # HTTPS and SSL Configuration Project

-This project involves configuring DNS records, HAproxy for SSL termination, and HTTP to HTTPS redirection.
+This is an project that involves configuring DNS records, HAproxy for SSL termination, and HTTP to HTTPS redirection.

 ## Files